Andrettin/Wyrmsun/readme.txt

 * Multiplayer
 - Fixed possible source of desyncs related to hiring units at mercenary camps.

+* Quests
+- Quests can now be accepted in a sub-menu in the town hall interface.
+- Increased the maximum quest pool size to 15.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.
 - The Nidavellir scenarios now take place in a single map layer.
 The underground portions of the map are now in the same layer as the surface portions, but retain their peculiar characteristics, e.g. cave walls being non-passable by air units and missiles.